Stardom Cinderella Tournament 2019

-The 2019 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2019, Sutādamushindereratōnamento 2019) was the fifth annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom in Tokyo, Japan.
+The 2019 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2019, Sutādamushindereratōnamento 2019) was the fifth annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom in Tokyo, Japan.
 The event took place on April 29, 2019.

 Storylines

 The show featured fourteen Cinderella Tournament matches and a dark match with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 The preshow included a dark match in which Hanan and Saya Iida defeated Hina and Leo Onozaki, and Rina and Ruaka in a three-way tag team match.
 The Cinderella Tournament had one draw between Kagetsu and Nakano who went into the 10-minute time limit which handed Arisa Hoshiki a walkover victory straight to the semi-finals.
 Hoshiki succeeded in winning the tournament with her granted wish being a match for the Wonder of Stardom Championship against the then-time champion Momo Watanabe.
 Hoshiki won the "white belt" at Stardom Gold 2019 on May 16.